techidaily/site-facebook-video-share/source/_posts/updated-in-2024-bridging-the-gap-youtube-editing-mastered-in-imovie-workflows.md

 ![edit video clip](https://images.wondershare.com/filmora/article-images/transitions-imovie.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K7fATC_lI7o?si=UFotPJqflDRZr-mv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can also add videos from other Events into the current project.
 You can select the parts of the video by dragging across the video from the chosen start to stop points.
 Edit the video until you are satisfied with the results.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/X18Dq7rV-xI?si=twFfXIPD0TFmC5EM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Step 3: Enhance the Video